awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 `max-buffer-size`
 Required: No
 Default value: `1m`
-When `non-blocking` mode is used, the `max-buffer-size` log option controls the size of the ring buffer used for intermediate message storage\.
+When `non-blocking` mode is used, the `max-buffer-size` log option controls the size of the ring buffer that's used for intermediate message storage\.

 ## Specifying a log configuration in your task definition<a name="specify-log-config"></a>

 Before your containers can send logs to CloudWatch, you must specify the `awslogs` log driver for containers in your task definition\.
 This section describes the log configuration for a container to use the `awslogs` log driver\.
 For more information, see [Creating a task definition using the new console](create-task-definition.md)\.

-The task definition JSON shown below has a `logConfiguration` object specified for each container; one for the WordPress container that sends logs to a log group called `awslogs-wordpress`, and one for a MySQL container that sends logs to a log group called `awslogs-mysql`\.
+The task definition JSON that follows has a `logConfiguration` object specified for each container\.
+One is for the WordPress container that sends logs to a log group called `awslogs-wordpress`\.
+The other is for a MySQL container that sends logs to a log group that's called `awslogs-mysql`\.
 Both containers use the `awslogs-example` log stream prefix\.

 ```
 {